 100 public speaking tips.
 Now that is a handful but do not despair.
 Just adopting a few a day, or a few a week can hopefully help you!

-Now as you probably know, My name is Aren Deu, and I am far from a Public Speaker despite spending the past 3-4 months at Toastmasters.
+Now as you probably know, My name is Aren Deu, and I am far from a Public Speaker despite spending some time at Toastmasters.

 So I thought id throw that caveat out there first before you compare me to Tony Robbins, or Eric Thomas.
 But I was the shyest, most nervous guy you have ever met who battled for 20+ years with Anxiety.